mkht/PSOpenAI/Docs/Wait-VectorStoreFileBatch.md

 ### -StatusForExit
 By default, this cmdlet exits when the status of batch is anything other than `in_progress`.
 If specifies one or more statuses for `-StatusForExit`, this cmdlet waits until batch reaches that status.
-This parameter cannot be used simultaneously with `-StatusForWait`.

 ```yaml
 Type: String[]